Please Wait a Moment

 1. Policy Shaping and Advocacy

 We influence, shape and contribute to commercial policies and practices.
-Examples range from our involvement and collaboration with such organizations as Open Contracting Partnership, OECD and Clause.io, our multi-jurisdictional public procurement research and our involvement with working groups such as Commercial Confidentiality, Modern Slavery and Social Value.
+Examples range from our involvement and collaboration with such organizations as Open Contracting Partnership and OECD, our multi-jurisdictional public procurement research and our involvement with working groups such as Commercial Confidentiality, Modern Slavery and Social Value.

 2. Industry Enablement